rust-nostr/nostr/crates/nostr-relay-pool/README.md

 | Feature | Default | Description                               |
 |---------|:-------:|-------------------------------------------|
 | `tor`   |   No    | Enable support for embedded tor client    |

+Enable the feature with `cargo add nostr-relay-pool --features tor` (native targets only).

 ## Changelog